-Most all of us have dealt with car rental customer service representatives.
+From Redding to San Diego, Hertz calls their customer service representatives, “manager trainees.”
+But in reality these folks are renting cars to customers and nothing more.
 They work the counter and fill out the forms in order for customers to qualify and pay for the car rental.
-Once the customer fills out the requisite forms - the customer service representative matches the customer to their respective car.
+Once the customer fills out the requisite forms, the customer service representative matches the customer to their respective car.

-For many of us that travel or get loaners while our car is being repaired - this is a familiar process.
-For all of the car rental companies - including Hertz - these customer service representatives that work at the counter leasing cars are non-exempt employees.
+For all of the car rental companies, including Hertz, these customer service representatives that work at the counter leasing cars are non-exempt employees.

 They are front line employees that are the “production” workers for Hertz and other car rental companies.
 They are paid by the hour.

-How many “manager trainees”/customer service representatives actually progress to becoming managers?
+How many “manager trainees”/customer service representatives actually become managers?

 The evidence in this case suggests that in many respects Hertz has a uniform carrot and a stick system in place from Redding to San Diego for these front-line production workers.